 Note to students: Some of you thought that a partial divestiture of the Bell Macon plant might be sufficient.
 There are four problems with this.
 First, and most important, the practice of the agencies is to demand the divest of the entirety of the business of one party or the other in the problematic market.
 Second, there is nothing in the hypothetical to suggest the Macon plant could be subdivided and a part of it sold, that the divestiture portion could be financially viable in the market (or that the remaining portion would be financially viable) or that a buyer of the divestiture portion would emerge.
-Third, there is nothing in the hypothetical that a portion of the Macon plant (such as the mothballed furnace or lines), if divested, would relace the competitive force Bell had premerger in the Southeast, especially since Bell needed its existing operations for financial viability and its mothballed operations to consent decree to provide that the FTC must approve the divestiture buyer as well as the manner of divestiture.
+Third, there is nothing in the hypothetical that a portion of the Macon plant (such as the mothballed furnace or lines), if divested, would relace the competitive force Bell had premerger in the Southeast, especially since Bell needed its existing operations for financial viability and its mothballed operations to provide the excess capacity necessary to bid for the ABI Jacksonville brewery.
+Fourth, although more appropriate for the next section on the contract provisions, Bell, recognizing that if the divestiture of a portion of the Macon consent decree to provide that the FTC must approve the divestiture buyer as well as the manner of divestiture.
 The FTC will approve the buyer only if the FTC is convinced that the buyer has the incentive and ability to continue to operate in the two problematic Southeastern markets with the same competitive force as Bell had premerger.